zhangjiekui/docext/README.md

 We welcome contributions!
 Please see [contribution.md](contribution.md) for guidelines.
 If you have a feature request or need support for a new model, feel free to open an issue—we’d love to discuss it further!

+## Troubleshooting

+If you encounter any issues while using `docext`, please refer to our [Troubleshooting guide](Troubleshooting.md) for common problems and solutions.

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.